ral-facilities/scigateway-auth/README.md

 ## Setup and running the API

 To run the application, you must first create a `config.json` in the same level as `config.json.example`.
 You then need to generate a public/private key pair for the application to use to sign its JWTs.
-Running `ssh-keygen -t rsa` and creating passwordless keys should work.
+Running `ssh-keygen -t rsa -m 'PEM'` and creating passwordless keys should work.
 By default, the keys are expected to be in `keys/` with the names `jwt-key` and `jwt-key.pub` - however the paths to the private and public keys can be configured in `config.json`.
 There are example keys used for tests in `test/keys/`.

 Then the api may be started by using `python app.py`